Arnold-Kakas/paddleR/README.md

 <!-- badges: end -->

-The goal of paddleR is to …
+The goal of paddleR is to provide a comprehensive R interface to the Paddle API, enabling seamless integration with Paddle’s billing and subscription management platform.

 ## Installation